• Buying and Selling FAQs in Michigan

 I believe I may have purchased a lemon.
 What should I know about Michigan's Lemon Law?

-In a nutshell, Michigan's Lemon Law protects car buyers when they purchase or lease a "defective" vehicle―one that has been repaired four or more times for the same problem, or one that has been out-of-commission for 30 days or more due to repair.
+In a nutshell, Michigan's Lemon Law protects car buyers when they purchase or lease a "defective" vehicle―one that has not been repaired after 4 attempts or more for the same problem, or one that has been out-of-commission for 30 days or more due to repair.

 You should check out our special Michigan Lemon Law section for more thorough details and how you can take action.